Wrongful conviction of Peter Sullivan: Exoneration

 In 2008 the Criminal Cases Review Commission (CCRC) rejected an application for Sullivan's conviction to be reviewed, saying that there was little chance that new DNA evidence could be recoverable from the stored forensic samples.
 Sullivan's application to the Court of Appeal in 2019 was also rejected.

 In 2021 the CCRC stated that advances in forensic investigation meant that retesting the crime scene samples had become worthwhile.
 Tests showed that Sullivan's DNA was not present in the semen samples taken from the crime scene, and the genetic markers present indicated an unknown DNA profile.

 In May 2025, Sullivan's conviction was quashed in the Court of Appeal by Lord Justice Holroyde, Mr Justice Goss, and Mr Justice Bryan; he became eligible for immediate release from prison, at the age of 68.
 Merseyside Police are now investigating the DNA profile, which does not match anyone from Sindall's family nor her fiancé.
 They plan to request samples from other people who were investigated during the original investigation.

 Sullivan is the longest-serving known victim of a miscarriage of justice in British history, having served 38 years in prison before being released at the age of 68.
 However, UK legislation requires that he must still prove that he is innocent "beyond reasonable doubt" if he wishes to claim compensation from the government.

 Labour MP Kim Johnson, the chair of the all-party parliamentary group on miscarriages of justice, called for an independent inquiry into the case.

+2026 re-examination

+In January 2026, a £20,000 reward was offered for information leading to a conviction of Sindall's killer.

+Media

+The case has been featured on Crimewatch.

+An eight-episode podcast "The Beast of Birkenhead" by the BBC (part of their Crime Next Door series) was broadcast in April 2026.